MaxineHelsel/TerraQuest/README.md

 - Memory leak when minimized

-- Linux version locked to 30fps

-- Random characters and 1fps on world load - FIXED
+- Random characters and 1fps on world load

 - All errors cause duplicate definition error - Unable to fix till QB64 is updated, patched if compiled with QB64 2.1 dev build

 ### New Items

-- Berry Bush - Painful on contact, Sweet when eaten, this item has it all
+- Berry Bush - Painful on contact, Sweet when eaten, this item has it all (damage and food not implimented yet)

+- Ice - A cold slippery version of water

+- Water - May or may not be wet

 ### New Features

+- Worlds now have seed numbers, use to generate the same world again

+- Natural terrain generation, lakes will now generate

+- Velocity and friction have been added

 - Added TPS counter to debug menu, separating Frames per second and ticks per second

+- Added /fillwt /fillgt /fillct commands to replace a large ammount of tiles at once

+- Added inventory slot 1 tracker to data tracker

 ## Alpha Version 20